cargo-bins/release-rust/README.md

 - Version 1.13.1 is downloaded for the current platform, and checked against checksums hardcoded in this action (bootstrap).
 - Cosign is securely self-upgraded to the latest (or desired) version.
+- [rekor] is downloaded, verified, and installed.
 - [gitsign] is downloaded, verified, and installed.
-- [rekor] is downloaded, verified, and installed.
+  - if `tag-sign: true`, gitsign is set as the signing program for git, and tags are set to be signed by default.

+The git user is configured:
+- Name: `GitHub Actions (release-rust)`
+- Email: the internal github email address for GitHub Actions.

 _The `post-setup` hook is run._